Annie-Claude Deschênes with Duchess Says playing at The Palomino during the Sled Island Music Festival, Calgary, June 23, 2016.

 The tenth annual edition of Calgary’s Sled Island music festival kicked off this week.
 Over five days there will be over 250 bands playing plus comedy, art and film events across over 35 venues.
-Thursday night had both floors of The Palomino reverberating heavily with the talents from more than ten performing acts.
-Upstairs at the club/pub alongside the 7th Avenue rail tracks was the Big Fun Festival Presentation featuring The Zorgs, Shattered, Darto, The Avulsions and others.
-Down in the basement, a crimson lit underground where the Red Witch, from Game of Thrones, would feel at home, had local Calgary band Burro plus Crosss and Duchess Says from Montreal.
+Thursday night had both floors of The Palomino reverberating heavily with talent from more than ten performing acts.
+Upstairs at the pub alongside the 7th Avenue C-train tracks was the Big Fun Festival Presentation featuring The Zorgs, Shattered, Darto, The Avulsions and others.
+Down in the basement, a crimson lit underground where the Red Witch, from Game of Thrones, would feel comfortably at home, had local Calgary band Burro plus Crosss and Duchess Says from Montreal.
 Shearing Pinx and Blü Shorts were on stage earlier in this Femme Wave presentation.

-Crosss, coming with an X with three s’s, played a heavy metal set with vocals from under the hoodie of songwriter Andy March to get us into the wee hours of a Friday morning marked by the looming news of BREXIT over the pond (the vote in Great Britain to remain or leave the European Union).
+Crosss, spelt with a triple s, played a heavy metal set with vocals from under the hoodie of songwriter Andy March to get us into the wee hours of a Friday morning marked by the looming news of BREXIT over the pond (the vote in Great Britain to remain or leave the European Union).

 Hey, the Brits just voted themselves out of the EU……